dyweb/gommon/README.md

 Currently, gommon is in a very violate state, please open issues after it becomes stable

-## Acknowledgement & Improvement
+## Acknowledgement & Comparisons

-Gommon is inspired by the following awesome libraries, most gommon packages have much less (not more) features and a few improvements compared to packages it modeled after.
+Gommon is inspired by many awesome libraries.
+However, we chose to reinvent the wheel because we need some breaking changes and only a subset of their features.

 log